Peter Whitehead (racing driver): Sports car racing

 1950 saw Whitehead start his first 24 Hours of Le Mans race, together with John Marshall in a Jaguar XK120.
 The pair finished in 15th place.
 He teamed up with Peter Walker to win the 1951 race, however, in a Jaguar C-Type, at an average speed of 93.112 mph.

 In 1953, Whitehead decided to concentrate on sports cars, and in July, he saw more success sharing a Jaguar C-Type with Stirling Moss in the 12 Heures Internationales de Reims.
 He returned again in 1954, in a full works supported Jaguar D-Type to win the event again partnered by Ken Wharton.
 Prior to that first win at Reims, he also won the Hyères 12 Hours.

-Later in 1954, again paired with Wharton, he was placed sixth in the RAC Tourist Trophy road race.
+Later in 1954, again paired with Wharton, Whitehead was placed sixth in the RAC Tourist Trophy road race.

 Death

 Whitehead's last great performance was at Le Mans in 1958 where he came second in an Aston Martin DB3S, sharing the driving with his half-brother, Graham.
 A couple of months later, on 21 September 1958, Peter and Graham were competing together in the Tour de France, when their Jaguar 3.4-Litre crashed off a bridge into a 30 foot ravine at Lasalle, near Nîmes after overturning twice, with Graham at the wheel.
 Graham escaped with serious but not life-threatening injuries, but Peter was killed instantly.